Buffer strip: Edge of field buffers

 Field borders are bands or strips of perennial vegetation that is found on the edge of a cropland field.
 Field borders help with runoff only when it flows over the strip.
 They are very effective in benefiting spraying operations because they allow for extra room between adjacent fields.
 They also provide room for farming equipment to turn around.
 Field borders are effective in reducing wind and water erosion and provide great wildlife habitat.

 Filter strips are areas of grass or other permanent vegetation that protect riparian areas from sediment runoff, pesticides, pathogens, organics and nutrients.
 These strips are very important in protecting stream banks and water quality.
 Filter strips work best when other conservation practices are used in order to drain water in their direction.
 Filter strips were originally used mostly in agriculture, but now are a common practice in urban areas where water quality has become an increasingly important issue.

 Riparian forest buffers are diverse communities of trees, shrubs and native perennial grasses.
 They are great for providing habitat for wildlife on land and in the water.
 Taller trees next to the streams help to lower water temperatures with shade which improves aquatic communities.
 The shrubs and grasses help to slow flooding and the larger trees can sometimes intercept nitrates before they reach the water with their deep roots.

-Wind buffers

-The main purpose of a windbreak or a shelterbelt is to protect areas from wind causing erosion on the bare soil of croplands.
+Windbreaks act primarily to protect areas from wind causing erosion on the bare soil of croplands.
 Windbreaks can also serve as an area that separates fields and protects them from spray drift of pesticides.